Asset Classes in ABF

 Stacking Risk

-BNPL securitization has matured rapidly.
-Affirm has issued over $5 billion in rated ABS, while Klarna accessed both US and European markets.
+BNPL securitisation has matured rapidly.
+The US unsecured consumer loan ABS market alone hit $25.6B in issuance in 2025 — a record.
+Leading BNPL originators including Affirm are among the largest issuers in this market, while Klarna has accessed both US and European markets.
 The short duration creates rapid feedback on collateral performance—a feature that can benefit well-performing originators.

 Equipment Financing